abinit/abinit/doc/mkdocs-tutorials/elastic.md

 ## 1 The ground-state geometry of (hypothetical) wurtzite AlAs

 *Before beginning, you might consider working in a different subdirectory as for the other lessons.
 Why not create "Work_elast" in ~abinit/tests/tutorespfn/Input?*

 You should copy the files ~abinit/tests/tutorespfn/Input/telast_1.files and telast_1.in into Work_elast.
 You may wish to start the calculation (less than one minute on a standard 3GHz machine) before you read the following.
 You should open your input file telast_1.in with an editor and examine it as you read this discussion.

+{% dialog tests/tutorespfn/Input/telast_1.files tests/tutorespfn/Input/telast_1.in %}

 The hypothetical wurtzite structure for AlAs retains the tetrahedral coordination of the atoms of the actual zincblende structure of AlAs, but has a hexagonal lattice.
 It was chosen for this lesson because the atomic positions are not completely determined by symmetry.
 Both the atomic positions and the lattice constants should be optimized before beginning DFPT calculations, especially those related to strain properties.
 While GS structural optimization was treated in lessons 1-3, we are introducing a few new features here, and you should look at the following new input variables which will be discussed below:

   * [[getxred]]
   * [[iatfix]]